• Skip to content

 Signs a baby is choking: what to do

-Here are signs a baby is choking: coughing, gagging, wheezing, distress, choking noises, rattling breathing sounds, no breathing, no sounds, paleness, blue colour, and loss of consciousness.
+Signs a baby is choking include distress, coughing, gagging, noisy breathing, difficulty breathing, no sounds, paleness, changed face or lip colour, and loss of consciousness.

 If a baby shows any signs of choking, phone 000 immediately.
 Follow the steps to clear a blockage, shown next.
 The operator will stay on the line to help you.

-Lay baby down on your forearm.
-Hold baby’s mouth open with your fingers.
-Use the heel of your hand to give baby a firm back blow between the shoulder blades.
-Give up to five back blows.
-Check between each blow to see if the blockage has cleared.
+Lay the baby face down along your forearm or thigh.
+With the heel of your hand, give a firm back blow between the shoulder blades.
+Give up to 5 back blows.
+Look in the baby’s mouth between each blow to check whether the blockage has cleared.

 Choking first aid: next steps

-If baby is still choking, alternate five back blows and five chest thrusts until emergency help arrives.
-If baby becomes unconscious, start baby CPR.
+If the baby is still choking, alternate 5 back blows and 5 chest thrusts until emergency help arrives.
+If the baby becomes unconscious, start baby CPR.

 Choking prevention

-Babies and young children can choke on anything smaller than a 20-cent piece.
+Babies can choke on anything smaller than a 20-cent piece.
 Keep small objects out of reach.
-Check the floor by getting down to your baby’s height and looking around.
+Check the floor by getting down to the baby’s height and looking around.

 Always supervise babies while they’re eating solid food.
 Keep food pieces small.
 Cook, grate or mash hard food like hard fruits and vegetables.
 Avoid whole nuts and other hard foods.